May 23 2022

 The most difficult aspect to validate is verifying a user is authenticating right now.
 This is done using iProov’s Flashmark technology, which illuminates the remote user’s face with a unique sequence of colors that cannot be replayed or manipulated synthetically, preventing spoofing.

 Example: a fraudster acquires a victim’s email and password that have been shared on the dark web following a data breach.
 They enter the credentials into a number of online accounts, such as banks and retailers.
 Some accounts have no step-up or two-factor authentication in place, so the fraudster can walk right in and cause a huge amount of damage.
 But in this example, the person’s bank uses iProov face authentication.
 When the fraudster tries to log in to the account secured by iProov, the authentication fails.
-Even if they had imagery of the defrauded person’s face, iProov’s Genuine Presence Assurance technology would detect that the genuine individual was not present and the access request would be rejected.
+Even if they had imagery of the defrauded person’s face, iProov’s Dynamic Liveness technology would detect that the genuine individual was not present and the access request would be rejected.

 Account takeover fraud causes great emotional stress to its victims, as well as financial and data loss.
 Organizations face reputational damage and unhappy customers, as well as financial implications.
 By adding face authentication – either as a sole authenticator or part of a multi-factor authentication deployment – organizations can prevent account compromises.